rivas-lab/ukbb-tools/17_annotation/anno_yt/README.md

 # variant annotation

+This is Yosuke's attempts to quickly generate variant annotation.
+We performed this analysis to get some annotation for non-autosomal variants.

+## file location

+`/oak/stanford/groups/mrivas/ukbb24983/array_combined/annotation/ukb24983_cal_hla_cnv.non-autosomes.vep.tsv`

 ## How to convert pvar to VCF file

 - [`pvar.to.vcf.sh`](pvar.to.vcf.sh): this script takes pvar[.zst|.gz] file and convert it to a VCF file.